minghui-liu/ICML_Paper_8567/snapkv_gsm8k.md

 | HashEvict | 50 | 0.8468 | 0.8582 | 0.8524 | 0.3495 | 0.1556 | 0.2658 | 0.3188 | 2.9000 | 4.7400 | 4.2300 | 4.0900 | 0.6333 | 0.0113 | 2021.0625 | 18.5694 |
 | HashEvict | 70 | 0.8470 | 0.8626 | 0.8547 | 0.3723 | 0.1741 | 0.2797 | 0.3418 | 2.9500 | 4.7800 | 4.3600 | 4.1300 | 0.4740 | 0.0164 | 2090.5373 | 18.7375 |
 | HashEvict | 90 | 0.8485 | 0.8626 | 0.8554 | 0.3762 | 0.1768 | 0.2847 | 0.3439 | 3.0400 | 4.8000 | 4.4000 | 4.2000 | 0.3453 | 0.0205 | 1209.8592 | 15.4836 |

+### Experiment Setup:
+We setup SnapKV to compress the prompt only: the generated tokens do not cause any token eviction even if the cache budget is reached.
+We used a kernel size of 5 and observation window length of 16 (please see page 7 of https://arxiv.org/abs/2404.14469 for the effect of these hyperparameters).
+We set the compressed size of the KV cache of both SnapKV and HashEvict to be **cache budget * (median prompt length + allowed number of generated tokens)**.
+HashEvict will pick a token to evict if the cache size limit is reached.
+SnapKV compresses the prompt to fit inside the cache size limit, and during decoding it appends the generated token to kv cache and is allowed to exceed this limit.
+The experiments were conducted on Nvidia RTX-A6000 GPUs with 48GB of GPU Memory.